scala/scala3/docs/docs/reference/phantom-types.md

 like IO, field mutation, exceptions and so on.
 We also imply that if a function receives a phantom its result will not be affected by this argument.

-As phantom do not live at runtime they cannot be subtypes of `scala.Any`, which deffines methods such as `hashCode`, `equals`, `getClass`, `asInstanceOf` and `isInstanceOf`.
+As phantom do not live at runtime they cannot be subtypes of `scala.Any`, which defines methods such as `hashCode`, `equals`, `getClass`, `asInstanceOf` and `isInstanceOf`.
 All these operations cannot exist on phantoms as there will not be an underlying object instance at runtime.
-At first glace this could look like a limitation, but in fact not having `asInstanceOf` will make constraints more reliable as it will not be possible to downcast a phantom value to fake an evidence.
+At first glance this could look like a limitation, but in fact not having `asInstanceOf` will make constraints more reliable as it will not be possible to downcast a phantom value to fake an evidence.